-Take your child to the dentist from the age of one, recommends the Infant Oral Health Clinic at the National Dental Centre of Singapore (NDC), a member of the SingHealth group.
+Take your child to the dentist from the age of one, recommends the Infant Oral Health Clinic at the National Dental Centre of Singapore (NDCS), a member of the SingHealth group.

 Why your baby's teeth matter